 The cost of permits and entrances fees for the Inca Trail is almost always included in the price of a trekking package.
 Your cost will be the overall total of the hike plus pre and post trek hotels, meals, and activities, which can be anything from around $2,500 USD per person for a standard 8 day tour to well over $5,500 USD per person for the more luxurious 8 day experiences.
 Aside from the cost of your permit, trek packages typically also include several nights of porter support, camping gear rental, a guide, hotels before and after the trek, restaurant meals, tours in Cusco, vehicle transportation, train passes, and tickets for access into Machu Picchu at the end of the trail.

 How far in advance should I book my permit for the Inca Trail?

 Everyone should book their Inca Trail permit as far in advance as possible.
 The passes are in super high demand as they do offer access to one of the top hiking trails on the planet!
 It’s very common that permits for certain months of the year to sell out completely for the upcoming season in just a matter of days.
 On top of that, permits are non-refundable, so if any hikers who have purchased permits subsequently cancel them they won’t become available again at a later date.

 Peru’s Ministry of Culture releases all the permits in bulk throughout the month of October for the upcoming year.
+For example, if you are looking to trek in 2023 then the permits for all of these dates will go on sale in October 2022.
 The best way to ensure you’re in the running for your chosen trek date is to have a package pre-booked for the upcoming year before the permits are released in October.

 What can I do if permits for the Inca Trail are already sold out?